Navayana: Scripture and practice

-The writings of Dr.B.R.
-Ambedkar were posthumously published as The Buddha and His Dhamma, and this is the scripture for those who follow Navayana Buddhism.
+The writings of Dr. B.R.
+Ambedkar were posthumously published as The Buddha and His Dhamma, and those who follow Navayana Buddhism consider it a culmination of the important teachings of Buddha into one book.
 Among Navayana followers, state Keown & Prebish (2013), this is "often referred to as their 'bible' and its novel interpretation of the Buddhist path commonly constitutes their only source of knowledge on the subject".

-Dr.B.R.
-Ambedkar is regarded as a bodhisattva, the Maitreya, among the Navayana followers.
-In practice, the Navayana followers revere Ambedkar, states Deitrick (2013), as virtually on-par with the Buddha.
-He is considered as the one prophesied to appear and teach the dhamma after it was forgotten; his iconography is a part of Navayana shrines and he is shown with a halo.
+Dr. B.R.
+Ambedkar is regarded as a bodhisattva, the Maitreya, among Navayana Buddhists.
+In practice, followers revere Ambedkar, states Deitrick (2013), as virtually on-par with the Buddha.
+He is considered as the one prophesied to appear and teach the dhamma after it was forgotten; his iconography is a part of Navayana Buddhist shrines and he is shown with a halo.
 Though Ambedkar states Navayana to be atheist, Navayana viharas and shrines features images of the Buddha and Ambedkar, and the followers bow and offer prayers before them in practice.
 According to Junghare (1988), for the followers of Navayana, Ambedkar has become a deity and is devotionally worshipped.

 Reception

 Ambedkar's re-interpretation of Buddhism and his formulation of Navayana has attracted admirers and criticism.
 The Navayana theories restate the core doctrines of Buddhism, according to Zelliot & Macy (1980), wherein Ambedkar's "social emphasis exclude[s] or distort some teaching, fundamental to traditional and canonical Buddhism".
 Anne Blackburn states that Ambedkar re‑interprets core concepts of Buddhism in class conflict terms, where nirvana is not the aim and end of spiritual pursuits, but a preparation for social action against inequality:

-Nibbana (Skt. nirvana) the state or process which describes enlightenment, is considered [by Ambedkar] a precursor for moral action in the world and explicitly associated with a non-monastic lifestyle.
-Nibbana "means enough control over passion so as to enable one to walk on the path of righteousness".
-Ambedkar's interpretation of dukkha and nibbana implies that moral action, for which nibbana is preparation, will rectify the material suffering of inequality.
+Nibbāna (Skt. nirvāṇa) the state or process which describes enlightenment, is considered [by Ambedkar] a precursor for moral action in the world and explicitly associated with a non-monastic lifestyle.
+Nibbāna "means enough control over passion so as to enable one to walk on the path of righteousness".
+Ambedkar's interpretation of dukkha and nibbāna implies that moral action, for which nibbāna is preparation, will rectify the material suffering of inequality.

-Ambedkar considered all ideas in Theravada and Mahayana Buddhism that relate to an individual's merit and spiritual development as insertions into Buddhism, and something that "cannot be accepted to be the word of the Buddha".
+Ambedkar considered all ideas in Theravada and Mahayana Buddhism that relate to an individual's merit and spiritual development to be insertions into Buddhism, and something that "cannot be accepted to be the word of the Buddha".
 Buddhism, to Ambedkar, must have been a social reform movement.
 Martin Fuchs states that Ambedkar's effort is to be admired as an attempt to seek a "post-religious religion" which transcends distinctions and as being driven by the "reasonable principle of sociality", not in the sense of spiritual doctrines, philosophical speculations and existentialist questions.

-According to Blackburn, "neither view of traditional Buddhism — as a social reform movement or as some other stable entity interpreted (or misinterpreted) from a social reform perspective — is historically accurate", thereby placing Navayana theories to be a‑historical, though it served as an important means to Dalit political mobilization and social movement.
+According to Blackburn, "neither view of traditional Buddhism — as a social reform movement or as some other stable entity interpreted (or misinterpreted) from a social reform perspective — is historically accurate", thereby placing Navayana theories to be ahistorical, though it served as an important means for Dalit political mobilization and social movement.